How are digital payment systems shaping Nepal’s cashless future?

 The Future of Software Development

 Despite the concerns, it’s unlikely that software developers or engineers will lose their jobs to AI.
-Instead, AI will likely change the workflow, making processes more efficient.
+Instead, Artificial Intelligence will likely change the workflow, making processes more efficient.
 The role of a software engineer might evolve, but it won’t be replaced by AI entirely.
 The idea of “Software Engineer 2.0” being synonymous with “Machine Learning Engineer” is a misconception.
 The future will still require developers with a solid grasp of fundamentals, who can use AI tools as an enhancement rather than a crutch.

-Adapting to the AI-driven workforce
+Adapting to the Artificial Intelligence (AI)-driven workforce

 A recent study conducted by Pearson, in partnership with ServiceNow, provides an extensive analysis of the potential effects of AI and automation on the economies of six countries (U.S., UK, Germany, India, Australia, and Japan) and how technology-based roles are expected to evolve.
 Despite concern from potentially affected groups, this research shows that junior application developers will remain valuable even as AI continues to evolve.
 The study suggests that in the coming years, those junior developers who can understand and adapt to their new roles will be best prepared to thrive in the AI-driven workforce of the future.